 His version looks much nicer.
 It has a cleaner, spacier layout, and the dotted grid behind the play area and use of shadows makes it much easier to gauge exactly where tetronimoes will fall.

 Like the Game Boy version, there’s a handy “preview” window to see you which block is coming up next (which might inform where you put the current piece).

 I’m pleased to say that in this version you can use your keyboard arrow keys to reposition and rotate blocks.
-And if you need to pee or answer the door, just hit the
+If you need to pee or answer the door during the middle of a round just hit the

 p key to temporarily pause the game.